 Hedges.
 We love hedges.
 They form our boundaries making us feel protected, secure and not overlooked.
 They frame desirable views and shield unwanted views.
 They provide winter structure and a summer backdrop.
 They can provide summer shade.
-They filter and attenuate strong winds and perform infinitely better over their lifetime than a wooden fence with a lifespan of about 10 to 15 years.
+They filter and attenuate strong winds and perform infinitely better over their lifetime than a wooden fence with a lifespan of only 10 to 15 years.
 But hedges also provide a home for wildlife valuable to us humans and it is this important aspect that can be too easily overlooked.

 Birds.
 We love birds.
 They are beautiful to look at, sure, but birds are important to gardeners and nature because they do a damn fine job of pest control.
 Around the world birds eat between 400 and 500 million tons of insects each year.
 We’d be inundated (more so than we already are in the countryside) with flies and mosquitos without them.